FSA Partner Banner Light

 How will I know if I am eligible to receive a refund?

-If you are approved for a TPD discharge, we will instruct your loan holder(s) to return any loan payments received after the date we receive your SSA documentation, physician certification, or the effective date of the VA’s disability determination to the person who made the payments.
+If you are approved for a TPD discharge, we will instruct your loan holder(s) to return any loan payments received after the date we receive your SSA documentation, licensed medical professional certification, or the effective date of the VA’s disability determination to the person who made the payments.
 Your loan holder will calculate the amount of your refund and issue the refund to the appropriate parties.

 What happens if I want to return to school and receive new loans after receiving a TPD discharge?